Leroy-git121/fortigate-ha-active-passive-lab/README_INTRO.md

 2. Use the screenshots and topology to replicate the environment in your own lab.

 ✍️ *This file is a lightweight intro.
-For the full HA setup guide, see the main `README.md`.*
+For the full HA setup guide, see the main `README.md` in the docs folder.*